Eusébio: The transfer

+Debut and career

-Benfica registered Eusébio only in May the next year, and he made his first appearance for them against Atlético Clube de Portugal in a friendly game on 23 May 1961.
+The transferring of Eusébio's registration from Sporting Lourenço Marques to Benfica was concluded and he made his first appearance for them against Atlético Clube de Portugal in a friendly game on 23 May 1961.
 He scored a hat-trick in a 4–2 victory.
 His debut in an official match was on 1 June 1961, against Vitória de Setúbal, in the third round second leg of the 1960–61 Taça de Portugal.
 The game was controversially scheduled for the day after the European Cup final against Barcelona and the Portuguese Football Federation did not postpone it.
 As the first team was returning from Bern, Benfica played with the reserve squad and was defeated 1–4.
 Eusébio scored a goal and missed a penalty (the first of only five he missed throughout his career), but this was not enough to win the round (4–5 on aggregate).
 On 10 June 1961, Eusébio played for the first time in the Primeira Divisão, the last match day against Belenenses, where he scored a goal in a 4–0 win.
 On 15 June, Benfica played the final of the invitational Tournoi de Paris against Pelé's Santos, and in the beginning of the second half, with Benfica down 0–4, Béla Guttmann decided to bring Eusébio from the bench to substitute Santana.
 Shortly after coming in, Santos reached 0–5.
 However, between the 63rd and the 80th minute, Eusébio scored 3 goals and suffered a foul inside the penalty area, the penalty taker, José Augusto, failed to score though.
 The game finished 6–3 for Santos, with Eusébio being on the cover of the famed French sporting newspaper L'Équipe.